ray-project/ray/doc/source/rllib/rllib-examples.rst

 - `Using rollout workers directly for control over the whole training workflow <https://github.com/ray-project/ray/blob/master/rllib/examples/rollout_worker_custom_workflow.py>`__:
    Example of how to use RLlib's lower-level building blocks to implement a fully customized training workflow.
 - `Custom execution plan function handling two different Policies (DQN and PPO) at the same time <https://github.com/ray-project/ray/blob/master/rllib/examples/two_trainer_workflow.py>`__:
-   Example of how to use the exec. plan of a Trainer to trin two different policies in parallel (also using multi-agent API).
+   Example of how to use the exec. plan of an Algorithm to trin two different policies in parallel (also using multi-agent API).
 - `Custom tune experiment <https://github.com/ray-project/ray/blob/master/rllib/examples/custom_experiment.py>`__:
    How to run a custom Ray Tune experiment with RLlib with custom training- and evaluation phases.